claytonjwong/reading/README.md

 ## Preparation
 * Prepare your brain for reading and learning by relaxing your mind and body.
 Relaxation clears your working memory, erasing that mental white board.
-Relaxation also calms the amygdala and prefrontal cortex, your emotional and conscious areas.
+Relaxation also calms the amygdala and prefrontal cortex (your emotional and conscious areas of the brain).
 These two areas work closely together and will communicate better when they are undistracted and uncluttered.
 * The amygdala is the hub of emotional responses and can produce a stimulating effect on the prefrontal cortex.
 The prefrontal cortex is the seat of executive function; it regulates your thoughts, actions, and emotions.
 There is a strong connection between these two regions and distractions in one will affect the other.